 It’s true!
-Rachel Severns, owner of VirtuallyDone.us, was able to make a full-time income by offering email management as one of her core services.
-It is such an in-demand service that she and Gina Horkey teamed up to create the Email Management for Virtual Assistants course, which helps new and veteran VAs alike level up their email management skills.
+Rachel Severns, the owner of VirtuallyDone.us, was able to make a full-time income by offering email management as one of her core services.
+She also teamed up with Gina Horkey to create the Email Management for Virtual Assistants course, which helps new and veteran VAs become email management masters.

-In this interview, Rachel shares with us how she got started as an EMVA and some of the many benefits that come with offering email management.
+In this interview, Rachel shares with us how she got started as an Email Management VA and some of the many benefits that come with offering it.
 So, if you are looking for a lucrative service offering as a virtual assistant, you will learn a lot of valuable info in this interview!

 Hi, Rachel!
 Can you tell us how you got into being a VA and became an email management virtual assistant?

 When our youngest went to school, I had this nagging thought about what I was going to do.
 That didn’t necessarily mean ‘go back to work’ but I knew I had experience and skills that could be used and were probably needed.
 With a husband who has an unpredictable schedule, I knew I couldn’t go to corporate America to find a job.
 Nor did I want to.
 So I sort of just hung out being a wife and mom for a few years, wondering what I should do.